-- 3. Transfer Students International students seeking to transfer credits to The King's College are required to submit all college level documentation to the World Education Services for a course-by-course report, and have grades converted to a 4.0 GPA grading scale. - 4.
-Obtaining an F-1 Student Visa All international students who are seeking to study full time on campus at The King's College (including NYCS students) are required to obtain an F-1 Student Visa prior to entrance.
-(International students studying online are not required to obtain this Visa.)
+- 2. Freshmen Applicants International students are responsible for providing accurate and legible high school or secondary school documents including all final degrees, diplomas, and certificates along with transcripts that show all the subjects and grades obtained.
+Students are asked to provide a word-for-word translation of all foreign language documents from a reputable translation service.
+Upon request, grades need to be converted to a 4.0 GPA grading scale through a third-party evaluation service.
+Upon request, grades need to be converted to a 4.0 GPA grading scale through a third-party evaluation service such as World Education Services, Inc (www.wes.org).
+The College maintains the right to request this additional evaluation of foreign transcripts. - 3.
+Transfer Students in addition to the international freshman requirements, international transfer students seeking to transfer credits to The King's College are required to submit all college level documentation to the World Education Services for a course-by-course report, and have grades converted to a 4.0 GPA grading scale. - 4.
+Obtaining an F-1 Student Visa All international students who are seeking to study full time on campus at The King's College are required to obtain an F-1 Student Visa prior to entrance.
+(International students studying online from outside the U.S. are not required to obtain this Visa.)
 In order to obtain this visa a student must receive a Certificate of Eligibility (I-20) from The King's College.
 This certificate requires that the ability to pay for tuition (after financial aid), fees, and study expenses is clear.
 In addition, a student must show means of paying for room and board.
-A notarized Affidavit of Support with official proof of income and bank statements must be provided from any person who is sponsoring a student in any way. - 5.
+A notarized Affidavit of Support with official proof of income and bank statements must be provided from any person who is sponsoring a student in any way.
+Students will receive the I-20 Application for The King's College, NYC, from his/her Admissions Counselor. - 5.
+Maintaining Visa Status All international students are required to follow federal and institutional regulations to maintain their personal visa status.
+Specific regulations can be found in online and print resources provided by the government and College. - 6.
 International students interested in the NYC Semester Program will be required to apply for the DS-2019 and obtain a J-1 visa (Canadian students do not require the visa).
-Additional information can be found on our website, https://www.tkc.edu/international-j1-visa/. - 6.
+Additional information can be found on our J-1 visa website. - 7.
 Finally, the student is required to make a refundable payment of 50% of the first year's bill.
 The I-20 or DS-2019 will be entered into SEVIS and issued to the student once the requirements have been fulfilled.
 The application and financial forms needed are available through the Office of Admissions.
 Please note that this process may require several months to complete so allow ample time.